 My brother never stood at a podium.
 But he is still the best teacher I have ever had.

-There were nights, too many to count, staring at books and articles feeling like I had walked into a puzzle with no picture on the box.
+There were nights, too many to count, staring at books and articles, feeling like I had walked into a puzzle with no picture on the box.
 The language was new.
 The systems were new.
 Everything required twice the effort just to keep up.

-This wonderful journey taught me 1 undeniable truth: GRIT is the key.
-Every obstacle, whether a language barrier, a cultural difference, or an exhausting night of coursework, was simply evidence of what I was made of.
+Every obstacle, whether a language barrier, a cultural difference, or an exhausting night of coursework, became evidence of what I was made of.

 Entering information technology (IT) as an Asian woman, an immigrant, and a minority meant earning my place in rooms that were not built with me in mind.
 It felt familiar.
 That was exactly the world my brother had navigated his whole life.